Logo Flag

 (see related article)

-According to St. David’s Society Scholarship Chair James R. Griffith, donations to the scholarship fund may be sent to
+According to St. David’s Society Scholarship Chair Leonard Pugh, donations to the scholarship fund may be sent to

 St. David’s Society Trust Fund